Error message

 • If your observations require a radial velocity standard, please include this in your time request.

-• Observing time:
+• Observing conditions

 • Please consider whether the chosen IQ bin is appropriate for your science, given the wavelength range of interest, and the likely airmass of your observations.
 Remember the airmass and wavelength roughly degrade from the zenith seeing (measured in the V-band) by an exponent of 0.6, and −0.2 approximately.
 Given the finite width of the input aperture, the throughput degrades strongly as a function of seeing